Project Zero 2: Wii Edition: Development and release

+The original Crimson Butterfly, the second entry in the Fatal Frame series, was released for PlayStation 2 in 2003, and ported the following year to Xbox with added story and gameplay content.
 Following completion of Fatal Frame: Mask of the Lunar Eclipse (2008) for the Wii, which saw extensive gameplay and design changes compared to earlier Fatal Frame titles, series creators Makoto Shibata and Keisuke Kikuchi decided to remake one of the earlier games in the style of Mask of the Lunar Eclipse.
 The team also had several leftover ideas that were not implemented into Mask of the Lunar Eclipse, allowing the team to also expand upon and improve their new systems using the remake.
-Production began in 2010 after the team had settled on their production goals of reworking Crimson Butterfly.
+Production began in 2010 after the team at Tecmo Koei Games had settled on their production goals.
 Shibata and Kikuchi returned respectively as lead director and producer.
-Nintendo's Toru Osawa and Toshiharu Izuno were respective co-director and co-publisher, and co-programmers.
+Nintendo's Toru Osawa and Toshiharu Izuno were respective co-director and co-producer, and co-programmers.
 Shibata had previously worked with Osawa and Izuno on Mask of the Lunar Eclipse.
 The team polished and expanded the "Touch System", where players hold a button to pick up items, to make the experience more unsettling.
 Due to the change in camera angle, the environment needed to be fully redesigned.
+The Haunted House mini-game−a series first−was included at Shibata's suggestion, going from a mode with ties to the story to a self-contained bonus mode.
+Early plans for player-created maps with set scares options was scrapped in favor of random events taking place within preset areas.

-The Haunted House mini-game was included at Shibata's suggestion, going from a mode with ties into the main story to a self-contained bonus mode.
-It partly emerged during testing of the Minakami Village environment.
-The art design was reworked for the remake, with lead characters Miu and Mayu being both reworked and made older and less "cute" under Kikuchi's guidance.
-The redesigns needed to take the camera angle into account, as Miu would not be see much from the front outside cutscenes.
+The art design was reworked for the remake, with lead characters Mio and Mayu being redesigned as older and less "cute" under Kikuchi's guidance.
+The redesigns needed to take the camera angle into account, as Mio would not be seen much from the front outside cutscenes.
 The team also included a new ghost character called Kureha, originally intended as playing a role in mini-games.
+New music was composed by Riichiro Kuwabara.
 Tsuki Amano, who created the original Crimson Butterfly ending theme "Chou", returned to create a new ending theme "Kurenai".
 Amano was not surprised when approached by Shibata, as she both knew of the remake's development well in advance and enjoyed working on the series.
-She had some trouble creating a new theme, reusing her recurring string motif from theme songs after "Chou", and thinking of it as a "little sister" to the original theme.
+She had some trouble creating a new theme, reusing the strong motif from "Chou".
+She described the song as a "little sister" to the original version's theme.